fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 | No entry			| Wild animals crossing       							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 The performance of this model for this 5 images is worse than for the given dataset.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+The

 The code for making predictions on my final model is located in [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb)